The Web Services Advisor

 How does XML do its magic?
 To understand that you need to understand the nature of XML.
 As its name implies, XML is a markup language.
 But it's a very different markup language than HTML.
 HTML tells a browser how to display information.
 So when the tag <B> is used in HTML, for example, it tells a browser to display the text that follows as boldfaced text.

 XML, on the other hand, doesn't tell a browser - or any other piece of software for that matter - how to display information.
 Rather, it is a way to structure information so that it can be easily extracted and used by other applications.
 Like HTML, it uses tags, but it uses them as a way to structure information rather than display it.
-And unlike HTML, it allows businesses and others
+And unlike HTML, it allows businesses and others to create their own tags to structure information.

 All this sounds rather abstract, so let's take an example.
 Let's say that you have CDs for sale, and you'd like business partners to be able to easily get information about your stock, so that they can order from you.
 You and they decide to use XML as the best solution.
 Together, you come up with a set of tags that you agree upon - tags that give information about each of your CDs.
 So you put together an XML document that includes all the CDs you have for sale.
 Here's what part of the XML document might look like: